noahbrear/Pacmen-Exercise/README.md

 # Description of the Program

 This program is composed of two files: index.html and pacmen.js.
 When ran, two buttons appear in the top left corner.
 The first generates a Pacman in a random spot on the page and can place multiple.
 The second makes all the Pacmen move in a random direction as they collide with walls and bounce back.
+The .png images are used to animate the Pacmen.

+# How to Run

+To run this program, download all of the files and store them in the same folder on your computer.
+Drag the index.html file to an open window on an internet browser.

-#
+# Roadmap of Future Improvements

+To enhance this program, extra buttons will be added to allow the user to restart the program.
+It will also have the images of the Pacmen reversed to point in the direction that they are facing.